swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 On the other hand, as  well as the colitis, I began suffering serious pains in both kidneys

-30</p>
+30

-    <p>and that worried me, as I was aware of the  large number of people already having dialysis at that time.
+    and that worried me, as I was aware of the  large number of people already having dialysis at that time.
 I returned  to see a doctor friend, who couldn’t advise any other other remedies than those  I had already taken.

 Finally, one day, I  came across a small ad entitled : “<em>Supervised Fast”, </em>in the magazineNATURE  AND PROGRESS;&nbsp; I wrote and received a reply from Mr. Mosseri, who invited  me to come and fast at his home.
 That was in 1979.